linsight/react-provide-state/README.md

 Redux is recommended for managing main application state.
-However, there are times when you need to manage a small piece of state that is only relevant to one of two components.
+However, there are times when you need to manage a small piece of state that is only relevant to a few components.

 For example:

 1. Selected font size or color of a paragraph;
 2. Selected tabs, checkbox or radio buttons;
 3. Temporary text input ( while user typing );
+4. Controlling modal's open/close state;

 These states are most likely UI states that only concerns a handful of components However, with that said, Redux is often a better solution for sharing states with multiple components.